lazanasAle/Operating_Systems/README.md

 ---

-## 📂 Project 2: Shell, Memory Management & Threading Project
+## 📂 Project 2: Shell, Memory Management & Threading Project (Located in the folder shell_memoryMan_threading)

 This project contains **3 exercises**, each solving different problems related to operating systems: